Using Color in Photoshop

 Another option for the brush that you’ll use frequently is the Opacity slider.
 This changes the transparency of the tool.
 If you want a subtle amount of color, you can lower the setting.
 A setting of 100 makes the Brush opaque.
 You can also set the opacity by pressing the number keys 1 > 0.
 1 will give a lower opacity, 0 will give 100%. this is especially handy when you are trying to smoothly blend 2 images or paint something out.

 You’ve probably seen the mode droplist.
 This tutorial won’t explain them, but some of the options will be used in later tutorials.
 For now, just keep playing around with them and make some color!
 If you have a look at the bottom of the preset list you’ll see some shapes that can be used with the brush tool.
-Try them out and see if you can make something like the image below.
-There are way too many options in the Brush Palette to go over in this tutorial but I’d like to encourage you to try them out.
+Try them out and see if you can make something like the image below using the brush presets on the right side of your screen and changing colors as needed.

 The pencil tool works similar to the Brush tool, but has a hard edge.
 Work with the pencil tool and try the same options you did with the brush tool – note the differences.
 Note that you can adjust hardness on the Pencil, but it has no effect.